ArmanArabi/ArmanArabi/README.md

 Machine Learning Engineer
 -------------------------

-\- - - - - - - - - -- - - - - - - - - - - - - - \*\* change the world step by step \*\* - - - - - - - - - - - -- - - - - - - - - - - - I have been coding for about three years.
-At first, I worked in the field of industrial engineering, then due to my interest in the field of finance, I got my master's degree in artificial intelligence.
+\- - - - - - - - - -- - - - - - - - - - - - - - \*\* change the world step by step \*\* - - - - - - - - - - - -- - - - - - - - - - - -
+I have been coding for about three years.
+At first, I worked in the field of industrial engineering, then due to my interest in the field of finance, I got my master's degree in artificial intelligence. share your code , send mail to work together and enjoy from life.
 I am currently learning MLOPS and will share my projects.

 * 🌍  I'm based in IRAN
 * ✉️  You can contact me at [a\_arabi@yahoo.com](mailto:a_arabi@yahoo.com)